giovanniboscu/continuous-section-field/actions-examples/concrete_pole/README.md

 The same generated geometry can therefore be used to represent different degradation configurations by changing only the lookup tables or the law assignments.
 This is useful for comparing alternative degradation patterns, including successive states of the same pole over time.

-## 3. Model geometry
+### Model geometry

-The model uses two tapered end stations.
+In detail, the model is defined by two tapered end stations.

 At `z0 = 0.0`: